LuluDansMaRue/kubernetes-docker-lab/docs/gcp/mci.md

 #### Now when your user will visit your web app from asia the LoadBalancer will redirect the traffic to the asia-east1-c.
 When the service will be unaccessible the Loadbalancer will re-route the request to the other cluster.

-Et voilà our web app could handle traffic coming from asia and the us ! so nice :)
+Et voilà our web app could handle traffic coming from asia and the us ! so nice :).

+> Note: This feature is also supported by Regional Cluster.

 ## Resources